awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Data_Collection_Cloud_Formation_Modules.md

 6. In either your Management.yaml or optimisation_read_only_role.yaml files (depending on the module) copy the permissions and to the Management-Account-permissions section under actions e.g.

-        - PolicyName: "Management-Account-permissions"
+        - PolicyName: "Example policy"
           PolicyDocument:
             Version: "2012-10-17"
             Statement:
               - Effect: "Allow"
                 Action:
-                  - "ce:GetRightsizingRecommendation"
-                  - "organizations:ListAccounts"
-                  - "organizations:ListCreateAccountStatus"
-                  - "organizations:DescribeOrganization"
-                  - "organizations:ListTagsForResource"
+                  - <required actions>
-                  - ***ADD IN HERE***
                 Resource: "*"